Arksine/moonraker/docs/dev_changelog.md

   /printer/extras/endstops` to `GET /printer/endstops`
 - Serveral API changes have been made to accomodate the addition of webhooks:
   - `GET /printer/klippy_info` is now `GET /printer/info`.
-This endpoint no longer  returns host information, as that can be retreived direct via the `location` object in javascript.
+This endpoint no longer  returns host information, as that can be retrieved direct via the `location` object in javascript.
 Instead it returns CPU information.
   - `GET /printer/objects` is no longer used to accomodate multiple request types by modifying the "Accept" headers.
 Each request has been broken